ZapoVerde/SillyTavern-Vistalyze/README.md

 *   **Self-Healing**: If an image fails to generate because of a network error, Localyze will notice it's missing the next time you open the chat and automatically try to fix it for you.

 ## ❓ Troubleshooting
-*   **Backgrounds aren't changing?** Check that you don't have a "User Locked" background.
-If you manually picked a background from ST's gallery, Localyze will step back and let you stay in control.
 *   **Images failing to save?** Ensure `allowKeysExposure: true` is set in your `config.yaml`.
 Without this, the extension cannot securely access your API key to talk to the image generator.
-*   **"Orphaned" Images?** Use the **Audit Images** button in settings to find and delete background files belonging to deleted chats, keeping your storage clean.
+*   **Orphaned" Images?** Use the **Audit Images** button in settings to find and delete background files belonging to deleted chats, keeping your storage clean.

---- END OF FILE ---
+*   **LLM failing?** Check that you are using the appropriate size LLMs for the job.
+The step 1 LLM can be small and cheap.
+The others require a bit more power, but only run occasionally.